Bifocals: Construction

 Original bifocals were designed with the most convex lenses (for close viewing) in the lower half of the frame and the least convex lenses on the upper.
 Up until the beginning of the 20th century two separate lenses were cut in half and combined in the rim of the frame.
 The mounting of two half-lenses into a single frame led to a number of early complications and rendered such spectacles quite fragile.
 A method for fusing the sections of the lenses together was developed by Louis de Wecker at the end of the 19th century and patented by John Louis Borsch Jr. (1873–1929) in 1908.
-In 1915, Henri (Henry) A. Courmettes (1884-1969), a French immigrant to the US, patented the “Flat Top” (or “D Segment”) reading portion of the bifocal.
+In 1915, Henri (Henry) A. Courmettes (1884-1969), a French immigrant to the US, patented the "Flat Top" (or "D Segment") reading portion of the bifocal.
 The advantages were wide reading area, less prismatic effects and no image jump between distance and close viewing.
 This was first introduced in mass production by the Univis Lens Co. of Dayton, OH. in 1926.
 In 1935, Courmettes went on to patent the Tilted Bifocal Lens, in 1936, a method of grinding two prescriptions simultaneously on that Tilted Bifocal Lens, and in 1951, the Cataract Bifocal Lens.

 Today most bifocals are created by moulding a reading segment into a primary lens and are available with the reading segments in a variety of shapes and sizes.

 Problems

-Bifocals can contribute to falls, cause headaches, and even dizziness for some wearers.
+Bifocals can contribute to falls and may cause headaches or even dizziness for some wearers.
 Adaptation to the small field of view offered by the reading segment of bifocals can take some time, as the user learns to move either the head or the reading material rather than the eyes.
 Computer monitors are generally placed directly in front of users and can lead to muscle fatigue due to the unusual straight and constant movement of the head.
 This trouble is mitigated by the use of monofocal lenses for computer use.